Keep these concepts separate:

 A SMILES string can be chemically valid and parse to the same molecule while still being outside that writer language.

 Use Correctness contracts for the detailed boundary between chemical semantics and writer parity.
-Use Limitations for the current supported scope.
+Use Parity examples for concrete fixture-backed cases, Limitations for the current supported scope, and Known gaps for pinned RDKit parity cases that are not yet covered by the passing corpus.

 API choices